alemoraisvieira/Parcel.Handling/README.md

 ## Project Endpoints
 We have some endpoints in our solution.
 Below is a brief explanation of each:

-* **Department**
+* Department
-**<br>-Fist Execution
+<br>-Fist Execution
 	<br>.Post api/v1/department/first-departments:
-	<br>Must run before all other endpoints.Is fundamental to the execution of our application, because it performs the initial loading of departments in the database in memory for our application.("Mail","Regular","Heavy","Insurance")
+	<br>Must run before all other endpoints.Is fundamental to the execution of our application, because it performs the initial loading of departments in the database in memory for our application.("Mail","Regular","Heavy","Insurance").
+(P.S: in the branch Parcel-Refactory its not necessary because the load is happening when the program start)
   <br>-Executions without order
 	<br>.Get api/v1/department:
 		<br>this endpoint accesses our database in memory to search all departments in the base, always sorting by ID